 Sorry, But you are not approved as our Member.
 We will contact you ASAP.

 We hold six Safety Information Exchange meetings each year which are attended by 60-70 of the Membership each time.
-These consist of detailed exchanges on incidents and accidents and other aviation safety concerns between 89 UK and International airlines and airline service providers, and the UK military aviation community.
+These consist of detailed exchanges on incidents and accidents and other aviation safety concerns between 95 UK and International airlines, airline service providers, and the UK military aviation community.
 This is conducted under a confidentiality agreement which is part of the conditions of Membership.